From Disruption to Megatrends

 Visit this website for updates.
 For questions about the conference and sponsorship opportunities, contact us at firstname.lastname@example.org.

 The Energy Policy Conference is a premier, interdisciplinary forum in North America that examines issues and opportunities of energy policy.
 It does so, with timely discussion and research that fosters in-depth, cross-cutting exchanges of ideas.

-The 10th Annual Meeting will have a special emphasis on actionable energy policy.
-Policy is defined as formal rules, directives, guidance, and actions/inactions of government that affect energy utilization.
+The 10th Anniversary Meeting will emphasize actionable energy policy.
+Policy is defined as formal rules, directives, guidance, and action/inaction of government that affects energy utilization.
 The scope of the event is from local to international conditions.